williamslab/ped-sim/README.md

 By default, Ped-sim treats the input samples as asexual, assigns them to founders uniformly at random, and will only output autosomal genotypes.
-To either respect the sexes of the input samples for autosmal data or to generate output VCF data for the X chromosome, the sexes of the input VCF samples must be specified.
+To either respect the sexes of the input samples for autosomal data or to generate output VCF data for the X chromosome, the sexes of the input VCF samples must be specified.
 Use the `--sexes <file>` option to supply this information.
 It should have one line per sample of the form: